hackclub/hackclub/workshops/minecraft_modding/README.md

 </details>

-We do have one more file to edit.
+Next, we need to edit some metadata.
 Go to your `src/main/resources/META-INF/` directory and open the `mods.toml` file.
 This file contains the metadata for your mod.
-You won't need to edit most of the file, but we do need to edit one thing.
+You won't need to edit most of the file, but you do need to edit one thing.

 Find the line that starts with `modID`.
-Replace `examplemod` with what you put inside the `@Mod` interface in your Java class.
+Replace `examplemod` with what you put inside the `@Mod` interface in your Java class ("PlayerEvolutions").
 This is case-sensitive, so make sure it looks exactly the same!

-For example, here's what I did:

-`modID="kaimod"`

 In order to build and run Minecraft to test the mod, click on the build menu at the top and choose `runClient`.
 Then press `Shift-F10` or the triangle play button.